 Round the front, the Pixel 6 gets an 8MP snapper, the same resolution as that in the Pixel 5, but the Pixel 6 Pro gets a specs-bump up to 11.1MP.
 That front sensor is also wider, with a 94-degree field of view, and can record 4K video.

-Google’s cameras always excel when it comes to the software side of things too, and here the Pixel 6 and Pixel 6 Pro get several new tricks not enjoyed by the Pixel 5.
-These include the Magic Eraser tool, which lets you easily remove unwanted people and objects from the background of shots, and Face Unblur, which, er, removes blur from faces.
+Google’s cameras always excel when it comes to the software side of things too, and here the Pixel 6 and Pixel 6 Pro get several new tricks not enjoyed by the Pixel 5 — and since they're powered by the Pixel 6's new Tensor chip, they may not come to Google's other Pixels.
+These tools include the Magic Eraser tool, which lets you easily remove unwanted people and objects from the background of shots, and Face Unblur, which, er, removes blur from faces.
+A Motion mode can add blurs to otherwise static shots.

 Google Pixel 6 vs Pixel 5: Performance